Geborgen/nordic-souls/README.md

 - Open the `EasyWheel` MCM, go to `Maintenance`, and press `Load` under `User Settings`.
 - Go to `General`, un-tick `Hide Spells`, then tick it again.

-Easy WheelMenu is now successfully configured.
-Press `K` to open.
+Easy WheelMenu is now configured.
+Press `K` to use it.

+#### The Ultimate Dodge Mod

+If you use gamepad, you may want to configure TUDM.

+- Open the `The Ultimate Dodge Mod` MCM, go to `General`, and tick `Gamepad/Controller Compatibility`.
+- Pick your sneak style:
+  - Sneak Style 1 (recommended): Dodge with left thumb while weapon is drawn and/or in combat, sneak otherwise.
+  - Sneak Style 2: Dodge with left thumb while weapon is drawn, sneak otherwise.

+TUDM is now configured for gamepad usage.

 ### Starting the Game